aneelm/CGIFront/README.md

 Frontend for displaying information about movies received from the backend and being easy to use for a customer.

+## Things I altered from the original task.
+Instead of a movie only having 1 category, I opted for giving movies multiple categories.

+## Task completion assessment
+### Stage 1.
+- [x] a) Display movie list.
+In the list display movie title, category, year and rating.
+### Stage 2.
+- [x] a) Add a search function for searching movies by titles
+- [x] b) Further develop the search by adding an autocomplete function
+### Stage 3.
+- [x] a) Add the opportunity for filtering the movies by categories.
+- [x] b) Further develop the filtering functionality so the user can choose multiple categories.
+### Stage 4.
+- [x] a) Add a detailed movie view functionality.
+Display the movie's title, year, rating and the description.

 ## Running the development server

 1. Download/clone the project.